exercism/r/concepts/regular-expressions/about.md

 > Mostly because we never discuss matrices in this book!

-One of the authors of the book also wrote the `stringr` library and is implicitly criticizing his own work.
+One of the authors of the book also wrote the `stringr` library, and is implicitly criticizing his own work.

 It will be interesting to see how the implementation of this function evolves in future releases.